A tutorial on learning from preferences and choices with Gaussian Processes

-which is know as \textit{linear kernel}.
+which is known as \textit{linear kernel}.
 Therefore, using the kernel \eqref{eq:linearkernel}, Model \ref{Model:Probit} is equivalent to a classical Bayesian linear utility model with Probit likelihood.
 In Model \ref{Model:Probit}, the variances $\sigma^2_i$ are inferred by maximising the marginal likelihood computed by using the Laplace's approximation.
 The estimated variances for the training data (after standardising the data) are:

-which highlights that the most important features are \textit{ivt},\textit{ovt} and \textit{dist}.
-By randomly splitting the dataset in 70\% training and 30\% testing ($10$ repetitions), we computed the model's predictive accuracy for subjects' choices in the test set: 84.3\%.
-For one of the splitting, we reported the posterior predicted utilities, in Figure \ref{fig:predtraspmode} (left), for the transportation modes (in the testing set) listed in Table \ref{tab:predicted175}.
-Assume, for instance, that we wish to predict the effect of a reduction of the ivt for the train to $30$ minutes with an increasing in cost to $50$.
+which highlights that the feature \textit{freq} is not relevant.
+By randomly splitting the dataset in 70\% training and 30\% testing ($10$ repetitions), we computed the model's predictive accuracy for subjects' choices in the test set: 84\%.
+For one of the splitting, we plotted the posterior predicted utilities in Figure \ref{fig:predtraspmode} (left), for the transportation modes listed in Table \ref{tab:predicted175}, taken from the testing set.
+Assume, for instance, that we wish to predict the effect of a reduction of the (ivt,ovt) for the train to $(30,40)$ minutes with an increasing in cost to $50$.
 Figure \ref{fig:predtraspmode} (right) shows that \textit{car} and the \textit{new train} transportation mode have now similar utilities.

 {\rowcolors{2}{gray!25}{white} }